-ISBE has a multi-measures accountability system that considers school and student group performance on multiple Academic and Student Success and School Quality (SSSQ) indicators to create a holistic index score that is used to issue one of four annual summative designations - Exemplary, Commendable, Targeted Support, and Comprehensive Support.
+ISBE has a multi-measures accountability system that considers school and student group performance on multiple Academic and Student Success and School Quality (SSSQ) indicators to create a holistic index score that is used to issue one of five annual summative designations - Exemplary, Commendable, Targeted Support, Comprehensive Support, and Intensive Support.
 Each indicator is scored between 0 and 100.
 The indicator score is multiplied by the indicator weight (5 to 50 percent) to determine the indicator points and added to create an index score for the school as the whole as well as specific student groups within each school.

 Schools fall into two grade spans, the elementary school (ES) band, which includes Grades 1-8, and the high school (HS), band which includes Grades 9-12.
 Schools that serve grades in both the ES and HS spans receive two designations.
 The specific indicators are a mix of federally required metrics (such as English language arts [ELA] and math proficiency) and high school graduation rate, along with state-selected indicators (such as student growth chronic absenteeism).
 In addition, ISBE proposed four innovative meta-indicators, which are indicators made up of multiple data points that together convey more meaning than they do individually about a particular area.